hashicorp/terraform-provider-google/website/docs/r/sourcerepo_repository.html.markdown

 ## Attributes Reference

-The following attribute is exported:
+The following attributes are exported:

 * `size` - The size of the repository.
+* `url` - The url to clone the repository.